 - let kids help plan and prepare breakfast

-- have grab-and-go alternatives (fresh fruit, individual boxes of cereal, yogurt or smoothies, trail-mix) on days when there is little or no time to eat
+- have grab-and-go alternatives (fresh fruit; individual boxes or baggies of whole-grain, low-sugar cereal; yogurt or smoothies; trail mix) on days when there is little or no time to eat

 If kids aren't hungry first thing in the morning, be sure to pack a breakfast that they can eat a little later on the bus or between classes.
 Fresh fruit, cereal, nuts, or half a peanut butter and banana sandwich are nutritious, easy to make, and easy for kids to take along.

-You may also want to check out the breakfasts offered at school or daycare.
+You also may want to check out the breakfasts available at school or daycare.
 Some offer breakfasts and provide them for free or at reduced prices for families with limited incomes.
 If your kids eat breakfast outside the home, talk with them about how to make healthy selections.